androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 individuals, understanding how computers work, and building stuff to learn why I want to marry technology and medicine.

-I feel there is a disconnect when I serve people tangentially through technology.
 At the end of the day, the relationships I form with users are the most valuable aspect of my work.
-Learning about people's dreams and insecurities have collectively shaped the role I hope to play through medicine.
+Learning about people's dreams and insecurities collectively shape the role I hope to play in their lives.
+However, that being said, I feel there is a disconnect when I serve people tangentially through technology.
+I am choosing to address this through the role I hope to play in medicine.

 The role became clear to me as I shadowed physicians and observed their relationships with patients.
 Healing encompasses many things; among  those are